Published on: 27 December, 2021

 You can use a personal loan for pretty much anything, from rolling over student loans to consolidating high-interest debt in an effort to reduce your credit card balances, personal loans are a powerful tool you should use in your personal finance arsenal.
 Not only do personal loans provide you with financial flexibility, but they also can positively impact your credit score if used responsibly.

-Whether you go to a bank, create a personal loan with a friend or family member, or even seek financial opportunities elsewhere, make sure you consider all of the ways you may impact your credit score.
+Whether you go to a bank, , or even seek financial opportunities elsewhere, use a and keep in mind how it may impact your credit score based on what you learned in this article today.
 Just following a few of our best practices will have you well on your way to that 800 credit score you’ve been dreaming of!

 Want to read more related content?
 Check out some more of our awesome educational pieces below: